Moving on after treatment for cervical cancer

 It may take a while before your recovery begins to feel real and your fears are somewhat relieved.
 You can learn more about what to look for and how to learn to live with the chance of cancer coming back in Living With Uncertainty: The Fear of Cancer Recurrence.

 For other women, the cancer may never go away completely.
 These women may get regular treatments with chemotherapy, radiation, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and very stressful.
 It has its own type of uncertainty.
 Our document, When Cancer Doesn't Go Away, talks more about this.

 After your treatment is over, it is very important to keep all follow-up appointments.
 During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging studies such as CT scans or x-rays.
-You will need to keep getting Pap tests no matter how you were treated.
+You will need to keep getting Pap tests no matter how you were treated (if you were treated with surgery that removed the cervix, cells for the Pap test come from the top part of the vagina).
 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.
 These exams also give your doctor a way to watch you for signs of a new cancer, like those caused by HPV or those that can result from cancer treatment.

 It is also important to keep your health insurance.
 While you hope your cancer won't come back, it could happen.
 If it does, you don't want to have to worry about paying for treatment.
 Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence helps you manage and cope with this phase of your treatment.